WiredNerd/pytest-sort/docs/source/example_env.md

 3. Find both test cases in the ordered list in sysout.
 The problem is most likely between the two.

 Let's try that with the above example.
-With ordered mode, the firt to fail is test_get_username.
+With ordered mode, the first to fail is test_get_username.
 With reverse mode, the first to fail is test_default_username.
 Looking at the ordered list of test cases in sysout, you can find the test cases that are between the two.
 In this simple example, there's only test_username.